-In this article we’ll look at a couple of different ways that you can find applications which you can run as Docker containers on your computer, and some tips to help you find good images.
-It’s worth noting: you’ll need Docker installed to be able to run the images!
+In this article we’ll look at a couple of different ways to find applications which you can run as Docker containers on your computer, and some tips to help you find good, reliable images.
+It’s worth noting that you’ll need Docker installed to be able to run the images!

 How do I search for Docker images?

 To find applications that run with Docker, you need to look for Docker images, also sometimes called container images.